 - Increasing threats and cybersecurity risks raised by CISO/Cybersecurity providers

 Don’t wait for next time.
 This pandemic is going to be here for a while; fix your problems now.
-Windows Virtual Desktop service provides a secure and reliable way for your end-users to conduct their work from anywhere in the world.
+Desktop as a Service provides a secure and reliable way for your end-users to conduct their work from anywhere in the world.

-Contact us if you’d like to discuss how we can transition you to WVD.
+Contact us if you’d like to discuss how we can transition you to DaaS.
 We’re here to help.